jphilipstevens/web-service-gin/README.md

 For more detailed information on each component, please refer to the respective files in the project structure.

+## Swagger API Documentation

+Swagger documentation is generated with [swag](https://github.com/swaggo/swag) and served at `/docs/index.html` when the server is running.

+To update the documentation:

+1. Install the `swag` CLI: `go install github.com/swaggo/swag/cmd/swag@latest`.
+2. Run `swag init -g example/main.go` from the repository root.
+3. Start the server and browse to `http://localhost:8080/docs/index.html`.

+Each handler and middleware includes Swagger comments so new routes should follow the existing pattern.
+Middleware attached to a route is documented using the `@Middleware` annotation.

+### Adding Middleware

+Middleware can be registered globally, for route groups, or for individual routes.
+Global middleware is added in `app/server.go`, group middleware in each module's `init.go`, and route middleware when declaring the handler.

+When implementing new middleware, document it with a comment starting with `// @Middleware` so Swagger includes the description.

 ## Structure

 ```